-1. Introduction and a Historical Overivew
+1.1.
+Introduction and a Historical Overview

 Over the past 50 years a large number of papers have investigated the GOP.
 As the name implies this portfolio can be used by an investor to maximize the expected growth rate of his or her portfolio.
 However, this is only one among many uses of this object.
 In the literature it has been applied in as diverse connections as portfolio theory and gambling, utility theory, information theory, game theory, theoretical and applied asset pricing, insurance, capital structure theory, macro-economy and event studies.
-The ambition of the present paper is to present a reasonably comprehensive review of the different connections in which the portfolio has been applied.
-An earlier survey in Hakansson and Ziemba (1995) focused mainly on the applications of the GOP for investment and gambling purposes.
-Although this will be discussed in Section 3., the present paper has a somewhat wider scope.
+The ambition of the present chapter is to present a reasonably comprehensive review of the different connections in which the portfolio has been applied.
+An earlier survey in [Hakansson and Ziemba (1995)] focused mainly on the applications of the GOP for investment and gambling purposes.
+Although this will be discussed in Section 1.3, the present chapter has a somewhat wider scope.